matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 #### Collecting Elements using toMap

-- Collector accumulates elements into a Map, Where key is the Student Id and Value is Student Value
+- Collector accumulates elements into a Map, Where key is the Student Id and Value is Student Value.

 ```java
 List<Student> students = new ArrayList<Student>();